meduseio/nautilus/README.md

 # nautilus

 This is the crystal lang implementation of the Nautilus Blockchain Protocol.
+Its still in development : **[Read the Protocol Documentation.](https://github.com/MeduseIO/nautilus/blob/master/doc/protocol.md)**

 ## Installation
 Dependencies: